orpheustaken/retrosnake/README.md

 ## Pseudo-Cryptography
 Although the record is stored locally, a pseudo implementation of cryptography and randomly generated hash were added to prevent cheating.

-## Usage and Hosting
-There is no server hosting this game yet, therefore, to play it you need to clone this repository and host locally.

 ## License
 [GPL-2.0](https://www.gnu.org/licenses/old-licenses/lgpl-2.0.html)